steveesamson/slicks-mysql/README.md

 #slicks-mysql

 slicks-mysql allows the expressive writing of database queries and routines. slicks-mysql permit chaining, which is intuitive as you can nearly guess what should come next even if you are just getting started with slicks-mysql. slicks-mysql is not an ORM.
-It was developed to allow folks coming from relational databases write expressive queries with object interactions in mind.
+It was developed to allow folks coming from relational databases background write expressive queries with object interactions in mind.
+Inspired by **`Codeigniter Active Record`**.

 ##slicks-mysql options
 slicks-mysql takes all the options/config allowed by `node-mysql`.
-Please https://www.npmjs.org/package/mysql for details.
+Please see https://www.npmjs.org/package/mysql for details.
 It also has, in addition, `debug_db` option which could be `true/false`. `debug_db` enables the logging of the raw queries to the console when it is set to *true*, useful while developing.

 ## Installation